xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 The position offered a way out of going on deployment but did not meet my other goal of having a role that lets me learn skills valued by the private sector.
 So **I asked** the four Admiral if I could have a job at Naval Reactors.
 He sent me to my third technical interview and I did well in that and I got the job.

-When I started my Naval Reactors career, I was put in a department which focused on mechanical engineering problem.
+When I started my Naval Reactors career, I was put in a department which focused on mechanical engineering problems.
 Although fluid dynamics, structural mechanics, and material science are interesting, the things I was getting good at had little to do with software engineering.
-After almost two years of working there, **I asked** to be transferred to a different section which focused on instructumetation and control and lets me work on software engineering problems.
+After almost two years of working there, **I asked** to be transferred to a different section which focused on instrumentation and control and lets me work on software engineering problems.

 Here's the moral of the story: If you don't like what you are doing, you can ask for a career change without leaving your current work place.
 Most companies, even the US Navy support internal mobility and want to give you the best job so you'd stay.
 Employee turnover is expensive.